TAUSBV/dqf-api/v3/README.md

 Some comments on the other fields that may not be self-explanatory:

 * The field _comment_ can be used to submit a comment about the review.
-This function will have to be supported by the UI first.
+This function should be supported by the tool UI first.
 * The fields _charPosStart_ and _charPosEnd_ are zero based indexes.
 	- They are *both null* when an error annotation applies to the whole segment.
 	- If the user applies an error to a selected text, then the start and end positions of the selection have to be specified.